altdesktop/python-dbus-next/README.md

 The next great DBus library for Python.

-*This project is unversioned and the public api is unstable*
+*This project is in the early stages of development and the public api is unstable*

 python-dbus-next is an upcoming Python library for DBus that aims to be a fully featured high level library primarily geared towards integration of applications into Linux desktop and mobile environments.